Protein Report

 July 6, 2021

 Rarely do retail investors have the opportunity to gain exposure and access to a new technology this early.
-That’s partly because Agronomics — which bills itself as “a thematic investment play into the clean meat sector” — is one of the only publicly traded options available to those who see the potential in cultivated meat.
+That’s partly because Agronomics — which bills itself as “a thematic investment play into the clean meat sector” — is one of the only publicly traded options available to those who see the potential in cell-cultured meat.

 April 27, 2021